siminliang/AutomationPrj/src/test/resources/PlanetariumRequirements.md

   - As the System I don't want a user to Register an Account using invalid usernames and passwords so that I can ensure system requirements are met
     Registration Feature Testing Positive Scenario
     - Given The User is on the Login Page
-    - Given Account with username "Lisan" and password "al-gaib" already registered
+    - Given Account with username "AlreadyRegisteredUsername!!!!!" and password "PasswordIsThirtyCharactersLong" already registered
     - When The User clicks on Create an Account Link
     - When The User enters "<username>" into registration username input bar
     - When The User enters "<password>" into registration password input bar